datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 ### Eventmgr DB size defect susceptibility

-Due to the defect CSCvn20175, the upgrade of APICs may get stuck or take unnecessarily long.
-This is because of a shard in the database growing too large due to the defect.
-To check the size of the shard requires a root access to the APICs which can be performed only through Cisco TAC.
+Due to defects CSCvn20175 or CSCvt07565, the upgrade of APICs may get stuck or take an unusually long time to complete.
+Either eventmanager defect results in a database shard with a replica 0 that grew exceptionally large.
+This, in turn, increases the time it takes for dataconvergence to complete.

+Root access is required to check the current size of APIC database shards.
+A Cisco TAC SR is required for root access.

-This script checks if the current version is susceptible to CSCvn20175 or not.
+This script checks if the current version is susceptible to either CSCvn20175 or CSCvt07565.

 ### Contract Port 22 Defect